A Comprehensive Guide to Gluten Free Albuquerque

 Ten 3: The restaurant is at the top of the Sandia Tram.
 Not much options but you can get something if you decide to participate in this touristy attraction.
 I got a shrimp cocktail.

-Amore Pizza: I haven’t eaten here but they have a gluten free crust.
+Amore Pizza: (Tin Can Alley) I haven’t eaten here but they have a gluten free crust.
 Per Instagram DM they said the following: “We use Antimo Caputo’s Fiore Gluten Free crust, dough is prepared in a separate mixer, outside of regular dough making production room.
 They are stretched and tossed on own counter.
 Employees always wear new gloves during that process.”
+Seems their meatballs and sauces are gluten free.
+However, they said the gluten is “cooked off” at high heats so I would not eat here as a celiac.
+Yikes!

-Guava Tree Cafe: I got a tasty arepa with yuca fries, dedicated fryer!
+Guava Tree Cafe: (Tin Can Alley) I got a tasty arepa with yuca fries, dedicated fryer!
 Here is a picture.

 Top Golf: This place is a blast but not great with gluten free options.
 However, the management and staff were amazing!
 The manager came out several times to help me find an option and she worked with the kitchen staff who brain stormed on what to make me, they even called the head chef who was not working to confirm what was safe or not.
 They ended up making me tasty, baked, individual little loaded nachos and came out to see how I liked it.
 It was very kind of all of them!
 When I went back it was a much different experience and I think from now on I’ll pack something to eat.